nicuveo/pietre/docs/reference.md

 ### Whitespace

-Whitespace is not significant beyond the separation of tokens.
+Outside of string literals, Whitespace is not significant beyond the separation of tokens.
 Replacing all occurrences of one or more whitespace characters in a program by a different non-empty sequence of whitespace characters does not change the meaning of the program.
+Whitespace is defined using the "White_Space" [Unicode character property](https://en.wikipedia.org/wiki/Unicode_character_property#Whitespace).

 ### Tokens